AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 - Underlying infrastructure:

   - `TcRnTypes`: a big collection of the types used during type checking
-  - `TcRnMonad`: the main typechecker monad
+  - [TcRnMonad](commentary/compiler/tc-rn-monad): the main typechecker monad
   - `TcType`: pure functions over types, used by the type checker

 ### Entry Points Into the Type Checker